california-pizza-kitchen/fl_mag/process.md

 THINGS TO DO:

 - background update job
+- tests
 - admin authentication
+- parse from plain url

 ---- validate form data
-- postgres + deployment

 - more views for admin section